Academic Resource Center

 Students are assigned to two advisors during their time at Viterbo.
 An academic advisor and a faculty advisor to help them navigate college life.
 To find answers to questions about majors and minors, course scheduling, and a roadmap to graduation, start on the Advising Student Information webpage.

 The Bookstore is the on-campus source for everything from textbooks and technology to school supplies, VU apparel, gifts and accessories.
 You can even order a care package for your student online and have it delivered to the bookstore.

 - Parents often have questions about the career development process and the services provided by Viterbo University’s Career Services.
 Encourage your student to use the free services offered by the Career Services Office—career counseling, internships, resume development, mock interviews, career fairs, and special events for networking and skill development.

 Disability Services is located in the Academic Resource Center (ARC).
 Students who are requesting accommodations are requested to submit documentation to the coordinator of disability services.
-We will work with you to provide what you need to be successful, but accommodations are based on documentation.
+We will work with you to provide what you need to be successful.
+Accommodations are based on appropriate documentation.
 For additional information, see Students with Diagnosed Needs or contact Jane Eddy, Director, at firstname.lastname@example.org or 608-796-3194.